haligonda/haligonda.github.io/_posts/2019-11-20-Tail-Free-Sampling.md

 categories: ML
 ---

+*A new way to sample from language models for text generation.*

+---

 Given the increasing ability for neural networks to model natural language accurately, there are a growing number of applications for open-ended neural generation tasks.
 Yet, recent efforts in open-ended generation continue to present questions as to why likelihood-maximization methods, such as greedy search, produce degenerate outputs.
 This issue, and the natural replaceability of words, motivates the use of stochastic, sampling based approaches.
 However, sampling in a way that generates both high quality and diverse outputs remains a non-trivial problem.

 As a result, I have developed Tail Free Sampling, a new sampling method I argue is more theoretically sound than the existing sampling approaches: Top-K and Nucleus ([Fan et al. \[2018\]](https://arxiv.org/abs/1805.04833); [Holtzman et al. \[2019\]](https://arxiv.org/abs/1904.09751)).
 It also requires less hyperparameter tuning and offers greater interpretability.